JoriPeterson/express_sweater_weather/README.md

 At the moment, there is an issue with a nested fetch request in the `/routes/api/v1/forecast.js` file.
 This is what I am currently working my way through.

-### Running Tests

-Testing for express_sweater_weather is done through Jest.
-Two tests are passing for User Creation and User Sessions.
-The third test for Retrieving Forecasts is still in progress.

-`npm install babel-jest supertest shelljs -D`
-`nmp test`

 ### How to Contribute